I don’t know about you, but my teenage years were like a crazy roller coaster–the highs were super high and the lows…well, those sucked.

 5. Relax with the boy craziness.

-I know it seems like spending 3 hours analyzing every single thing your current crush said during 2nd period or sitting by the pink phone in your bedroom, doodling hearts and waiting for him to call is a good idea but you’d be better off hanging out with your friends or studying.
-You are going date some great guys and you are going to date your fair share of jerks over the next few years and a couple of the good ones will break your heart.
-Try not to worry sweetie, it all works out, I promise!
+I know it seems like spending 3 hours analyzing every single thing your current crush said during 2nd period or sitting by the pink Swatch phone in your bedroom, doodling hearts and wondering if he’ll call is a good idea but you’d be better off hanging out with your friends or studying.
+You are going date some great guys and you are going to date your fair share of jerks.
+A couple of the good ones will break your heart but don’t worry, it all works out, I promise!

 In the end…